jaisriram15/devops-batch-3/README.md

 # devops-batch-3
-This is repository of all the task and data store related to devops batch 3.
+This is repository having all the task and data store related to devops zero to hero batch 3.